jrtrevino/dota-analytical-project/src/preprocessing/README.md

 ## Parse_dota_api

-A simply Python script that will request and parse data from the OpenDota API.
+A simple Python script that will request and parse data from the OpenDota API.
 You can view the api [here](https://www.opendota.com/)

 ### dependencies